FOREX-EU progress and vaccine hopes keep pressure on dollar

 On the vaccine front, drugs developed by Britain’s AstraZeneca with Oxford University and by CanSino Biologics with China’s military research unit showed they were safe and produced an immune response in early trials.

-Traders’ focus on Tuesday in Asia is on Australia’s central bank, which releases minutes from last month’s meeting at 0130 GMT and a speech from Governor Philip Lowe at 0300 GMT.
+Traders’ focus on Tuesday in Asia is on Australia’s central bank and a speech from Governor Philip Lowe at 0300 GMT.

-The bank struck a more downbeat tone in its June statement than it had the previous month, so the minutes will be parsed for any shifts in thinking.

-Lowe’s speech, addressing the virus and labour markets, also comes as Australia fights a fresh outbreak of COVID-19 in Victoria state which authorities said could take weeks to subside even with a new lockdown in Melbourne.
+The speech, addressing the virus and labour markets, also comes as Australia fights a fresh outbreak of COVID-19 in Victoria state, which authorities said could take weeks to subside even with a new lockdown in Melbourne.

 “We are in a very different situation to where we were a month ago in terms of the virus - how rattled are they, if at all, on that?” said Westpac FX analyst Sean Callow.